axibase/axibase-charts/syntax/functions.md

 ## [⇧](#header) <a name="range"></a> range()

 ### Description
-Generate array of numbers from `start` to `end` with `step` formatted with `format`.
-The default step equals 1.
+Generates an array of numbers from `start` to `end` with a `step` formatted with `format`.
+The default step is set to 1.
 If start > end then numbers are generated in descending order.

 ### Return value
 `Array<number/string>` - generated (optionally formatted) numbers.